 Start Exploring the Publicly Engaged Humanities

-What are the public and engaged humanities?
-How do humanities professionals apply the knowledge and skills they gain from their training in meaningful work experiences in different fields and to address the most pressing issues facing society right now?
-The following blog entries are great starting points to learn about the possibilities Georgetown’s MA in the Public and Engaged Humanities opens for its graduate students.
+What are the Engaged and Public Humanities?
+How do humanities professionals apply the knowledge and skills they gain from their training and from meaningful work experiences in different fields to address the most pressing issues facing society right now?
+The following blog entries are great starting points to learn about the possibilities Georgetown’s M.A. in the Engaged and Public Humanities opens for its graduate students.

 Humanities for All